-Evaluation Methods:Continuous assessment during the semester and teamwork writing (delivering video on teaching a concept demanding conceptual change and a refutation of misconceptions).
+Evaluation Methods: Continuous assessment during the semester and teamwork writing

+(delivering video on teaching a concept demanding conceptual change and a refutation of misconceptions).
-Course Title: All day school: Theory and praxis

-Course Level: Introductory, Focused, Advanced

-Course Work Load: Teaching hours 39, students' preparation 20 hours, school practice 10 hours, data collection 20 hours, laboratory - hours, supervision-assessment 3 hours, preparation for the examination 20 hours.
+Course Title: All day school: Theory and praxis YE 142 Course Code: Type of the course: Required Elective Course Level: Introductory, Focused, Advanced 3^{th} Year of Study: Semester: 5th ECTS: 4 Course Work Load: Teaching hours 39, students' preparation 20 hours, school practice 10 hours, data collection 20 hours, laboratory - hours, supervisionassessment 3 hours, preparation for the examination 20 hours.
 Name of Lecturer: Ioannis D. Thoidis

-Course Goal: The basic aim of the lesson is the familiarization of the student's with both, the theoretical and practical aspects of the all day school and all day education.
+The basic aim of the lesson is the familiarization of the student's with both, the theoretical and practical aspects of the all day school and all day education.
 Given that these students will be tomorrow's teachers.
 More specifically the lesson aims at a) the critical presentation of theoretical background (principals, aims, philosophy) of the all day school, b) the presentation of the pertaining legal framework, c) the presentation and evaluation of all day school as it has been presented by relevant studies and research.